A. Tamilarasi

 A. Tamilarasi Ravikumar (born 5 April 1976) is the current member of Tamil Nadu Legislative Assembly elected from Manamadurai constituency in the 2021 election.
-She was the former Minister for Adi-Dravidar and Tribal Welfare in Tamil Nadu state of India.
 She was born in Paramakudi and has obtained her bachelor's degree in Commerce.

+Political career

+Tamilarasi Ravikumar was elected as the President of Madurai West Panchayat Union in 2001.
 She was elected to the Tamil Nadu legislative assembly from Samayanallur constituency in 2006 election as a Dravida Munnetra Kazhagam candidate.
+She served as the former Minister for Adi-Dravidar and Tribal Welfare in Tamil Nadu state of India from 2006-2011.